 Plaque has already built up on the teeth 20 minutes after brushing.
 This plaque will calcify and form calculus within weeks.
 As such, we offer several options to encourage adequate post operative care.

 After 10 days we have a recheck consultation with the vet at no charge.
 At that time a UV light is used to highlight the plaque adherence.
 We then teach you, how to brush your pet’s teeth adequately and demonstrate at the time the success of brushing.
 We will talk about other ways to reduce plaque adherence.
-This includes raw bones (not cut in half), synthetic bones (Oravet), Hills t/d diet and oral supplements such as Healthymouth.
+This includes raw bones (not cut in half), synthetic bones (Oravet), and Hills t/d diet.

 Grade 1 Dental Program

 We understand how hard it is to keep teeth clean.
 It is sometimes hard to brush our own teeth twice daily let alone your pet’s teeth.
 In our Grade 1 prophylactic dental program, we perform a full general anaesthetic, dental scale and polish every 6 months.
 This program is eligible for all existing clients who have had a dental procedure before.

 We will automatically send you a reminder at six months for your pet’s next dental.
 This is the best way to ensure healthy teeth and gums, after all its what we do for our own teeth.